Man arrested over death of 20-year-old footballer at ‘car meet’

 “A much loved son, brother, grandson, nephew and friend to many.
 We will never ever forget you Sam and will love you forever.
 Rest in peace sweet angel, love Mum, Dad and Amy xx.”

-Mr Harding played for Ashton Athletic FC and previously was capped for England Schoolboys.
+Harding played for a number of non-league clubs, including Ashton Athletic and FC United of Manchester and was previously capped for England Schoolboys.

-In a tweet, the club said: “Ashton Athletic are devastated to hear the news of the passing of 2021/22 first team player Sam Harding.
+In a tweet, Ashton Athletic said: “Ashton Athletic are devastated to hear the news of the passing of 2021/22 first team player Sam Harding.

 “Sam was only at our club for one season and was a huge factor in our improved form since his arrival.
 He was a quiet, well-mannered young man and he will be sorely missed by everyone at the club.